 The answer isn’t so simple.

 Mining harms your GPU in the sense that one of its by-products is producing excess heat.
 If you run your mining setup 24/7 at a high temperature – above 80oC or 90oC - the GPU could sustain damage that will severely affect its lifespan.
+But crypto mining doesnt necsssarily damage your GPU.
+On an average, a mining GPU has a lifespan of 3-5 years before it can be replaced with a new one,but iy does add pressure on your GPU with consistent usage.

 However, mining is not alone in placing stress onto a GPU.
 Playing demanding games and processing data using a GPU can also wear out a GPU when at high temperatures.
 Similarly, overclocking your GPU too often – whether for better hash rates or better gaming performance – can also cause irredeemable damage to the GPU.

 In fact, some cryptocurrency miners even suggest mining is less harmful to your graphics card than playing the latest AAA game is.
 As miners seek to reach the highest possible hash rate, the GPU may reach high temperatures but will remain at a consistent one with a consistent workload.
-In contrast, as playing games sees the GPU fluctuate between rapid cooling and rapid heating depending on the load, this could cause more damage in the long run.
+In contrast, as playing games see the GPU fluctuate between rapid cooling and rapid heating depending on the load, this could cause more damage in the long run.

 However, the major cause of damage to a graphics card – whether used for gaming or mining – is not taking proper care of the hardware components.